hallee/espresso-arm/README.md

 The app logic, GPIO pin control (PWM), a PID controller, and the thermocouple driver are all implemented in Python.
 Even the GUI and local web server are generated with Python ([Remi](https://github.com/dddomodossola/remi)).

-Siri support (via [Homebridge](https://github.com/nfarina/homebridge)) requires Node.js, which causes a big dependency mess.
+Siri support (via [Homebridge](https://github.com/nfarina/homebridge)) requires Node.js.
 If you don't want Siri support, everything else will work fine, and installation will be much easier for you.

 <!-- ![Gif](https://s3.amazonaws.com/hal.bz/static/images/espressogif.gif) -->
 ![gif](espressogif.gif)